rehypejs/rehype-minify/packages/rehype-minify-whitespace/readme.md

 # rehype-minify-whitespace

-Collapse whitespace.
+Collapse white-space.

 Normally, collapses to a single space.
 If `newlines: true`, collapses white-space containing newlines to `'\n'` instead of `' '`.

 ## Install